CiscoSecurity/sxo-05-security-workflows/docs/account-keys/default.md

 ---

 ## CTR_Credentials
+There are two versions of this account key, but both are used to access SecureX APIs.
+For more information about the two different configurations you can use, see [this page]({{ site.baseurl }}/account-keys/securex-token).

+### SecureX Token (New)
+This account key automatically generates a token as needed during workflow execution.
+You don't need to worry about creating a SecureX API client, once you create this type of account key SecureX orchestration creates an API client for you.
+* **Type:** SecureX Token
+* **Target:** CTIA_Target, CTR_Target, Private_CTIA_Target

+### HTTP Basic Authentication (Old)
-This account key is used to get access tokens from Threat Response.
-These tokens are then used for subsequent API calls to CTR.
+This target is used to fetch a bearer token from SecureX which is then used for subsequent API calls.
+This method uses a client ID and secret for the SecureX API.
 * **Type:** HTTP Basic Authentication
 * **Username:** `Pre-configured`
 * **Password:** `Pre-configured`